The Data Security Secrets Of One Of LA’s Hippest Hotels

 Secure cloud collaboration

-The LINE team uses cloud storage for all kinds of documents—from revenue analytics and blueprints to budgets and presentations—and they often share those externally while collaborating with vendors.
+The LINE team keeps all kinds of documents in the cloud—from revenue analytics and blueprints to budgets and presentations—and they often share those externally while collaborating with vendors.
 “It’s crucial to keep the data safe,” says DeMarco.
 “Because that’s what is proprietary and special about our brand.
 If we didn’t have this level of protection, we would be a lot more open to social engineering and other kinds of hacks, and a lot of our ideas could show up as competitor’s ideas.”
 These days, intellectual property is just as valuable as, if not more than, physical property.

 DeMarco says mobile data security is also essential because hacks are no longer a matter of “if” but “when”—so his team needs to be able to respond quickly.
 “I need to be able to administer email easily, even when I’m mobile—literally get a phone call, not be anywhere near an office, and delete or freeze a user on the fly, in real time.”